NickNaso/express-winston-logger/README.md

 This repository contains all code to handle logs in [ExpressJS](http://expressjs.com/) Application using [winston](https://github.com/winstonjs/winston) logger

 When you dev a web service logging what happen in http request is very important specially to debug your service.
-In this repo i use a wrapper on winston logger to log the request.
+In this repo i use a wrapper of winston logger to log the requests.
 You can use the logger attaching it directly to expressjs application or everywhere in your code.
 It's your choice.
 Take a look at code and i hope to be helpful.

 ## Installation